practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

 JSON APIs are much more common than hypermedia APIs right now.
 This style of API typically has a published list of URLs, one for each action a client may want to take.
-Each URL also has a number of documented parameters through which a client can send arguments, and the requests return data in a defined format (JSON is popular).
-This style is similar to a Remote Procedure Call (RPC) -- functions are called with arguments and values are returned, but the work is done on a remote machine.
+Each URL also has a number of documented parameters through which a client can send arguments, and the requests return data in a defined format.
+This style is similar to a Remote Procedure Call (RPC) -- functions are called with arguments, and values are returned, but the work is done on a remote machine.
 Because this style matches the way we code locally, it feels familiar, and that may explain why the technique is so popular.